Originally published: February 19, 2015 | Last updated: January 29, 2026

 What Is the Correct Approach for UK Expats?

-- Write a UK Will under English law that deals exclusively with your UK assets
+- Create your UK Will under English law which should focus on managing your UK-based assets

 This advice applies equally whether you are a Brit in Dubai, a Canadian in Florida, or an American in Mexico.